gwleuverink/relay/README.md

 ## Supporting the Project

-To distribute Phost on macOS, the application needs to be signed and notarized through the Apple Developer Program, which costs €100 annually.
+To distribute Relay on macOS, the application needs to be signed and notarized through the Apple Developer Program, which costs €100 annually.
 If you find Relay useful, please consider supporting its development and maintenance through [GitHub Sponsors](https://github.com/sponsors/gwleuverink).
 Your support helps cover these costs and enables continued development of this open-source tool.